maoratar1/SLAM/README.md

 from utils.utills import pnp
 ex_cam_matrix = pnp(world_p3d_pts, img_proj_coor, calib_mat, pnp_method)
 ```
-This function wraps the `cv2.pnp()` method.
+> This function wraps the `cv2.pnp()` method.
 The cv2's PnP returns a `Rodriguez` vector
 so at our function we call cv2's PnP and, if it succeeds, our function will convert it
 to a transformation matrix.
 `world_p3d_pts` are the X's, `img_proj_coor` are the z's, `calib_mat` is the
 calibration or intrinsic matrix of the camera and `flag` is the cv2's `SOLVEPNP` method
 that the `cv2.pnp()` is expected to get.
+>
+> `Rodirguez` vector is a 6dim vector that represent a camera pose by its
+> euler angles and its 3d location with the order (azimut, pitch, roll, x, y, z)

 So, for using PnP method we need a point cloud that, as mentioned at the pseudocode,
 is done from the (i - 1)th frame and match each 3d point to a pixel at the ith frame
 image plane, for doing that we will need to use the `Tracking` process.

 #### Tracking
-`Tracking` is the process of finding key points in consecutive frames
+`Tracking` is the process of finding key points in consecutive frames.
-where we wish to find a key point which appears in all 4 images.
+In this process we wish to find a key point which appears in all 4 images.
 Practically speaking,
 we perform a keypoint matching at the first frame, second frame and between the
-lefts images of those consecutive frames.
-For convenience we will call the first frame
+lefts images of these consecutive frames.
+For convenience, we will call the first frame
 , frame 0, the second frame, frame 1 and their left and right images left_i and right_i
 correspondingly.